 Gender equality at work is linked to gender equality in society; the former is not possible without the latter.
 To progress on the latter, all stakeholders, including the government, corporations, not-for-profit organisations, educational institutions and media need to take a portfolio of initiatives in priority areas for action.

-From an African perspective, the urgency to set up appropriate legislations to support women in leadership position is being more and more felt.
-In Mauritius, for instance, the Women Directors Forum, in association with the Mauritius Institute of Directors, has been actively involved in making representations to relevant bodies / ministries regarding gender diversity on boards in Mauritius and the struggle to overcome the relating challenges and obstacles is ongoing until the fruit is not harvested.
+From an African perspective, the urgency to set up appropriate legislation to support women in a leadership position is being more and more felt.
+In Mauritius, for instance, the Women Directors Forum, in association with the Mauritius Institute of Directors, has been actively involved in making representations to relevant bodies/ministries regarding gender diversity on boards in Mauritius and the struggle to overcome the relating challenges and obstacles is ongoing until the fruit is not harvested.

 Clearly, we don’t have all the answers.
 Gender inequality is a multifaceted, entrenched global issue.
 But our commitment to diversity and inclusion is an abiding part that would definitely lead to progress.